Differential Operators and Unifying Relations for 1-loop Feynman Integrands from Berends-Giele Currents: Loops in (A)dS spacetime

 For the case that the two legs to be sewed are both the boundary component $\ma{A}_{l\mu}$ (which means that $\alpha_{l}=0$), the boundary component current can be written as:

-It is desirable to note that the existence of such terms containing $\partial_{z}\ma{A}_{l}^{\mu}$ seems to be quite confusing.
-In particular, in the sewing procedure, the meaning of gluing the $\partial_{z}\ma{A}_{l}^{\mu}$ and $\ma{A}_{n}^{\mu}$ together to construct the loop propagator should be explained more.
-Actually, such partial derivative two points correlation can be understood through the integration by part as we have the $z$ integral for each bulk vertices.
+It is worth noting that the presence of terms involving $\partial_{z}\ma{A}_{l}^{\mu}$ may seem perplexing.
+In particular, when gluing together $\partial_{z}\ma{A}_{l}^{\mu}$ and $\ma{A}_{n}^{\mu}$ in the sewing procedure to construct the loop propagator, the meaning of this operation needs further clarification.
+However, the correlation between these partial derivatives can be understood through integration by parts, as the $z$ integral is carried out for each bulk vertex.